 Download the free Thailand tax calculator and calculate your personal income tax accurately and with ease.
 No more dreading seeing your tax bill!
-Available for both Excel and Numbers.
+Available for both Excel (Win, Mac) and Numbers (Mac).

 As a simple, easy-to-use spreadsheet, this Thai personal income tax calculator is perfect for those working and earning ordinary income in Thailand, Thais and expats alike.